guptariya-codes/LUXORA-Premium-Fashion-Store-Landing-Page/README.md

 ## 🚀 How to Run

-1. Download or clone the repository.
+1. Download or clone this repository.
 2. Open the project folder.
-3. Open `index.html` in your browser.
+3. Open `index.html` in your preferred web browser.

 No installation or additional setup is required.